 16.Do I need special computer equipment to file documents?

 No. The filing system is contained entirely within the servers of the Mississippi Secretary of State.
 You may file documents using any computer with access to the Internet.
-You may use most browser programs; however, Internet Explorer 8 is no longer supported by Microsoft so we recommend you use Internet Explorer 9 or higher.
-If you experience difficulty while using Internet Explorer, you may wish to utilize another browser, such as Firefox or Google Chrome.Back to top
+You may use most browser programs including Internet Explorer, but the system works best with Google Chrome.Back to top

 17.Will my personal information appear online?